Similan Islands Diving

 |+ Christmas Point

-One of the most colourful, scenic and often exciting dives in the Similan Islands, a dive at Christmas Point usually begins by dropping in close to an exposed rock on the far west side of Island 9.
+One of the most colourful, scenic and often exciting dives in the islands, a visit to Christmas Point usually begins by dropping in close to an exposed rock on the far west side of Similan Island 9.

 This boulder is the start of a long rocky finger that works its way down to the sandy bottom at 30 metres depth.
 This outcropping is home to several giant archways which provide superb underwater scenery and form some of the best swim-throughs in the Similans.